PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Introduction

-Most image generation tools---and therefore the majority of detection methods---were previously based on \acp{GAN}~\cite{goodfellowGenerativeAdversarialNets2014} and \acp{DM}~\cite{songGenerativeModelingEstimating2019,hoDenoisingDiffusionProbabilistic2020}.
+Most image generators were previously based on \acp{GAN}~\cite{goodfellowGenerativeAdversarialNets2014} and \acp{DM}~\cite{songGenerativeModelingEstimating2019,hoDenoisingDiffusionProbabilistic2020}.
 Both architectures have in common that they \emph{implicitly} model the learned data distribution, lacking a tractable likelihood.
 Recently, a novel paradigm for image synthesis has emerged: autoregressive (AR) image generation~\cite{TianVAR,llamagen}.
-Besides efficiently generating high quality images, this generation principle also directly offers \emph{explicit} likelihoods.
-From a forensic perspective, this property is promising: given an image, its likelihoods could indicate whether it was generated by a specific model.
+Besides efficiently generating high-quality images, this generation principle also directly offers \emph{explicit} likelihoods.
+From a forensic perspective, this property is promising: Given an image, its likelihoods could indicate whether it was generated by a specific model.
 The idea of treating likelihoods as statistical evidence for model behavior has a long history, though recent studies show that, for modern generative models, raw likelihoods are often unreliable~\cite{ren2019likelihood,nalisnick2019deep}.
 However, due to the use of semantic conditioning, AR image generators provide both conditional \emph{and} unconditional likelihoods, where the former depends on a class label or prompt.
-And indeed, recent work on \acp{MIA} for AR image generators~\cite{yu2025icas,kowalczukPrivacyAttacksImage2025} shows that the difference between conditional and unconditional likelihoods (or the ratio of log-likelihoods) is a useful measure to decide if an AR image generator has been trained on an image (member) or not (non-member).
+And indeed, recent work on \acp{MIA} for AR image generators~\cite{yu2025icas,kowalczukPrivacyAttacksImage2025} shows that the log ratio between conditional and unconditional likelihoods is a useful measure to decide if an AR image generator has been trained on an image (member) or not (non-member).